-Coronavirus (COVID-19) pandemic restrictions and associated international border closures and uncertainty in the domestic tourism sector have collectively caused visitation to collapse by more than 500,000 people.
+Coronavirus (COVID-19) pandemic restrictions, associated international border closures and uncertainty in the domestic tourism sector have collectively suppressed onsite visitation with multiple periods of closure during the year ending with the relaxation of restrictions and reopening in November 2021.
 This has had material impact on our self-funding activities.
-Despite this, marked success in delivering digital programming has allowed us to engage more than 730,000 people in our commemorative purpose.
+Despite this, success in growing digital programming and innovative onsite programming allowed us to engage 930,000 people.

 Last Post Service